DanielJenkyn/Rogue/README.md

 ## Synopsis

-A faithful recreation of Rogue in C using ncurses, gcc, and sublime.
+A faithful recreation of Rogue in C using ncurses, clang, and sublime.